 It's really likely your friend could benefit from speaking with someone, not only to help heal her visible wounds but her invisible ones as well.
 The thing is, it's ultimately her decision to seek help.
 You could consider telling her that you're concerned and you've done research, and see where she takes the conversation.
 She may see your genuine concern as just the type of support she needs to make the next move toward recovery.
 Unfortunately, it's also possible she'll brush your attempt off the first time.
 If she does, you could keep her on your radar and check in with her later.
 All the while, you'll be sending the message that you care.
 When she's ready to look for help, your willingness to understand and support her might be just what she needs.

 When she's ready, it could be helpful to offer her some resources.
 You can start by referring her to the Self-Abuse Finally Ends (S.A.F.E.)
 Alternatives information line at 1.800.DON'T CUT (1.800.366.8288).
 If she's interested (or becomes interested) in counseling, you can point her in the direction of mental health services.
 Anyone can visit the Mental Health America's resources for locating therapy services nearby.
 If your friend has health insurance, her plan may have a list of counselors and a procedure for connecting with services.
-That information should be on their web site or brochure.
-She could also call the company to get more guidance.
+She can call the company or look on their website to get more guidance.

 Now that you know more about self-injury, you'll be better able to understand your friend's situation.
 With some luck and finesse, a supportive conversation with her might nudge her toward seeking the help she needs.
 You seem like a genuine, concerned friend that anyone would be lucky to have!Alice!